pragmint/open-practices/templates/new-practice.md

 Create a list of target metrics, qualitative markers, or lightweight feedback (surveys, retros, anecdotal signals).
 This doesn't have to be quantitative, could be qualitative as well.
 Make sure to include how / who can track this.
 ```

-You'll want to ensure you have both a baseline measurement and an updated measurement after a month or so of experimenting with this practice.
+You'll want to ensure you have both a baseline measurement and an updated measurement after `insert appropriate period of time` of experimenting with this practice.

 ## How to Gain Traction